 - Non-Actor Vehicle: The 1995 movie Fair Game.

-- Notable Music Videos: Taking a bath in the "Freedom '90" video, and in 1994 ensuring jealousy from both sexes by making out with Jon Bon Jovi in "Please Come Home For Christmas."
+- Notable Music Videos: Taking a bath in the "Freedom '90" video, ensuring jealousy from both sexes in 1994 by making out with Jon Bon Jovi in "Please Come Home For Christmas," and being part of the All-Star Cast of Taylor Swift's "Bad Blood" in 2015 (although like most of them it was basically a cameo).

-- One Woman Song: "Cindy C." by Prince.
-She wasn't exactly flattered.
+- One-Woman Song: "Cindy C." by Prince.
+She wasn't exactly flattered at the time.

 - Pretty in Mink: Modeled furs a lot in the 80s, and in the 2000s, she modeled for Blackglama's "What Becomes a Legend Most" campaign.

-- Shameless Fanservice Girl: She is the first supermodel to pose nude in Playboy and has posed nude many times.
+- Shameless Fanservice Girl: She is the first supermodel to pose nude in Playboy and has posed nude many times (she's very proud of her Playboy work as well).
 A few times, Cindy was sunbathing topless when she was photographed by the paparazzi.
 Photographer Arthur Elgort said "Cindy has the quintessential cover girl face.
 She's really the best for a non-fashion picture - she has the kind of shape that only gets better the more you take away the clothes."

-- She's Got Legs: And you can bet she knows how to use them.
+- She's Got Legs: As is to be expected from the 5'10" (at her peak; she's closer to 5'9" now) woman who brought a new, athletic kind of body type into vogue.
+And you can bet she knows how to use them.